 The Bank's IT division is responsible for developing, operating and advising on the Bank's information systems and solutions, including the Internet Bank, websites, its internally developed and third party software, its hardware such as data centres, telephone systems, ATMs and personal computers.
-The IT division had 111 FTEs at 31 December 2014.
 The Bank's focus in the IT area in the next few years will be on upgrading its systems and thereby improving its operational efficiency.